 Welcome to all potential Graduate School Students.
 Please see a list of requirements for the programme below.
 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience.

 The CEMPA Programme is equivalent to two (2) years of full-time study (i.e., four (4) semesters or approximately 1,800 hours).
-Student hours include such learning activities as working through student material, preparing assignments, tutored activity and preparing for examination.
-The CEMBA Programme is based on a credit accumulation system.
+Student hours include such learning activities as working through student material, preparing assignments, tutored activities and preparing for examinations.
+The CEMPA Programme is based on a credit accumulation system.
 All courses have a weighting of six (6) credits = 120 study hours.
 The programme is designed so that it may be completed in four (4) semesters, but students have a maximum of five years to complete the degree.

 This course is designed to enhance your knowledge and competencies in various aspects of the development and applications of management information systems.
 It provides a general overview of information systems and the frameworks required to plan and implement effective information systems which will be useful for management decisions and support.
 The course provides inputs on the enterprise concepts, strategic information systems, roles of information systems and strategies for e-commerce applications, the impact that the Internet and the World Wide Web have had on the world of modern business and the importance and relevance of strategic use of information systems in this environment.
 This course gives the learner a contemporary world-view of information systems and applications at all management levels.